mullinstyler537/Side_Projects/README.md

-# Satellite Remote Sensing & Wildfire Analytics Portfolio
+Satellite Remote Sensing, Wildfire Analytics & Genomics Portfolio

-This repository contains three interconnected data science projects built in R.
+This repository contains four interconnected data science projects built in R, spanning spatial analysis, environmental monitoring, and computational biology.

 ---

-## 📁 The Three Projects
+📁 The Four Projects

-### Project 1: Satellite Image Fetching & Forest Health Mapping (NDVI)
-* **What it does:** Programmatically connects to a live space API to find and download crisp, cloud-free satellite images of the forest before and after the fire.
-* **How it works:** It extracts specific light wavelengths (Near-Infrared and Red) from the Sentinel-2 satellite network.
-It then uses these bands to calculate **NDVI**, which is a scientific score that measures how green and healthy a forest canopy is.
-* **Skills shown:** Connecting to data APIs (`rstac`), working with spatial map coordinates, and writing math equations to analyze satellite imagery.

-### Project 2: Wildfire Burn Scar & Severity Dashboard
-* **What it does:** Automates change detection to isolate the exact boundary and footprint of the wildfire's damage.
-* **How it works:** It takes the pre-fire health map and subtracts the post-fire health map.
-The resulting math isolates exactly where the trees were destroyed.
-It organizes these maps into a beautiful, publication-ready side-by-side timeline graphic.
-* **Skills shown:** Automated change-detection modeling, advanced data visualization (`ggplot2`), and fixing layout bugs like overlapping text labels.

-### Project 3: Interactive Web GIS Map
-* **What it does:** Transforms static data into an interactive, web-based map that anyone can click around and explore in a web browser.
-* **How it works:** It shrinks the satellite data so it runs smoothly on a webpage, overlays it onto a live global satellite background, and automatically downloads and draws official government county borders (like Larimer County) right on top of the map.
-* **Skills shown:** Interactive web mapping (`leaflet`), processing vector boundary files (`USAboundaries`), and data optimization for web applications.

 ---

+## Project 1: Satellite Image Fetching & Forest Health Mapping (NDVI)

+What it does:
+Programmatically connects to a live space API to find and download crisp, cloud-free satellite images of forest landscapes before and after wildfire events.

+How it works:
+It extracts specific light wavelengths (Near-Infrared and Red) from the Sentinel-2 satellite network.
+These spectral bands are used to calculate NDVI (Normalized Difference Vegetation Index), a standardized scientific metric that measures vegetation health and density.

+Skills shown:
+Connecting to geospatial data APIs (rstac), working with spatial coordinates, and applying remote sensing mathematics to quantify ecosystem health.

+---

+## Project 2: Wildfire Burn Scar & Severity Dashboard

+What it does:
+Automates change detection to isolate and visualize wildfire burn severity and spatial extent.

+How it works:
+It subtracts pre-fire NDVI values from post-fire NDVI values to quantify vegetation loss.
+The resulting spatial output highlights burn severity gradients and produces publication-quality comparative visualizations.

+Skills shown:
+Change detection modeling, geospatial raster analysis, and advanced data visualization using ggplot2.

+---

+## Project 3: Interactive Web GIS Map

+What it does:
+Transforms static geospatial outputs into an interactive web-based mapping application.

+How it works:
+Satellite raster data is downsampled for performance, layered onto a dynamic basemap, and combined with administrative boundary shapefiles for interactive exploration.

+Skills shown:
+Interactive mapping (leaflet), vector boundary processing (sf), and web-optimized geospatial data engineering.

+---

+## Project 4: Transcriptomic Analysis of Breast Cancer (Basal vs Normal)

+What it does:
+Performs a full RNA-seq-style differential gene expression analysis comparing Basal breast cancer tissue to normal breast tissue using publicly available GEO data.

+How it works:
+Gene expression data is retrieved from the NCBI GEO database and processed in R. Differential expression analysis is performed using linear modeling (limma).
+Significant genes are identified based on adjusted p-values and fold-change thresholds.
+Functional enrichment analysis (GO and KEGG) is then used to interpret the biological pathways associated with tumor progression.
+Results are visualized using PCA, volcano plots, heatmaps, and enrichment dotplots in a publication-style multi-panel figure.

+Skills shown:
+Bioinformatics data retrieval (GEOquery), differential expression analysis (limma), gene annotation mapping, pathway enrichment analysis (clusterProfiler), and publication-grade visualization.

+---

+🛠️ Tools & Packages Used

+Language: R

+Geospatial & Remote Sensing:
+- terra
+- sf
+- tidyterra
+- leaflet

+Bioinformatics & Genomics:
+- GEOquery
+- limma
+- clusterProfiler
+- org.Hs.eg.db
+- EnhancedVolcano
+- pheatmap

+Visualization:
+- ggplot2
+- patchwork
+- enrichplot

+Data Streams:
+- Microsoft Planetary Computer API (rstac)
+- NCBI Gene Expression Omnibus (GEO)
 ## 🛠️ Tools & Packages Used
 * **Language:** R
 * **Spatial Data Engines:** `terra` (for satellite grids) and `sf` (for boundary lines)